lzychowski/Stripe-CSharp-Integration/README.md

 This VS MVC solution contains a basic HTML form and a set of models and controllers that allows the user to submit a payment to a Stripe account.

+## Requirements
-A requirement to use this integration is Stripe.net NuGet https://www.nuget.org/packages/Stripe.net/ v6.2.2.
+- Stripe.net NuGet https://www.nuget.org/packages/Stripe.net/ v6.2.2.

 ## Setup